ev-bordiuk/symfony-crawler/README.md

 See results on `localhost:8000/results`.

 ### Command options
-By default command visits every domain related pages.
+By default command visits only target domain page.

 + `--pages` or `-p` - specify maximum pages to scan.
 + `--deep` or `-d` - specify how deep walk through internal pages.